 Drawing credit Harold L. Peterson, “Round Shot and Rammers”, Copyright 1969

 Presented is a finely made, miniature of a Royal Navy ship’s bronze

 CONSTRUCTION:The two sides of the carriage are cast brass 5/8 inch

 thick and 9 7/8 inches long and 4 3/4 inches high at the maximum.
 There are no casting or lathe marks on the barrel so it was likely cast using the “Lost Wax” method.
 The trunnions are below the centerline of the tube and help date

 it.
 Their caps are screwed to the side of the frame.

-Cannon Length overall 14 3/4"
+Cannon Length overall 14 3/4″

 Length barrel 13″ Bore .692″ or .69 Cal

 Maximum Width 4 1/2″

 Weight of cannon 9 lbs.
 15 oz.

-Carriage 4 1/2" W x 8 1/4" L x 4 3/8" H
+Carriage 4 1/2″ W x 8 1/4″ L x 4 3/8″ H

-Wheels 1.79" Dia 45.42mm
+Wheels 1.79″ Dia 45.42mm

 The height of the barrel is adjusted by a recently fabricated wood wedge at the rear of the carriage that is mounted on a platform that slides forward and backward to adjust the barrel’s elevation.
 The adjustment platform is removed in the picture above and shows the tube at full elevation.